Chrysler Building: Base and shaft

 The ground floor exterior is covered in polished black granite from Shastone, while the three floors above it are clad in white marble from Georgia.
 There are two main entrances, on Lexington Avenue and on 42nd Street, each three floors high with Shastone granite surrounding each proscenium-shaped entryway.
 At some distance into each main entryway, there are revolving doors "beneath intricately patterned metal and glass screens", designed so as to embody the Art Deco tenet of amplifying the entrance's visual impact.
 A smaller side entrance on 43rd Street is one story high.
 There are storefronts consisting of large Nirosta-steel-framed windows at ground level.
 Office windows penetrate the second through fourth floors.

 The west and east elevations contain the air shafts above the fourth floor, while the north and south sides contain the receding setbacks.
-Below the 16th floor, the facade is clad with white brick, interrupted by white-marble bands in a manner similar to a basket weaving.
+Below the 16th floor, the facade is clad with white brick, interrupted by white-marble bands in a manner similar to basket weaving.
+The inner faces of the brick walls are coated with a waterproof grout mixture measuring about 1/16 in thick.
 The windows, arranged in grids, do not have window sills, the frames being flush with the facade.
 Between the 16th and 24th floors, the exterior exhibits vertical white brick columns that are separated by windows on each floor.
 This visual effect is made possible by the presence of aluminum spandrels between the columns of windows on each floor.
 There are abstract reliefs on the 20th through 22nd-floor spandrels, while the 24th floor contains 9 ft decorative pineapples.

 Above the third setback, consisting of the 24th through 27th floors, the facade contains horizontal bands and zigzagged gray-and-black brick motifs.
 The section above the fourth setback, between the 27th and 31st floors, serves as a podium for the main shaft of the building.
 There are Nirosta-steel decorations above the setbacks.
 At each corner of the 31st floor, large car-hood ornaments were installed to make the base look larger.
 These corner extensions help counter a common optical illusion seen in tall buildings with horizontal bands, whose taller floors would normally look larger.
-The 31st floor also contains a gray and white frieze of hubcaps and fenders, which both symbolizes the Chrysler Corporation and serves as a visual signature of the building's Art Deco design.
+The 31st floor also contains a gray and white frieze of hubcaps and fenders, which both symbolize the Chrysler Corporation and serves as a visual signature of the building's Art Deco design.
 The bonnet embellishments take the shape of Mercury's winged helmet and resemble hood ornaments installed on Chrysler vehicles at the time.

 The shaft of the tower was designed to emphasize both the horizontal and vertical: each of the tower's four sides contains three columns of windows, each framed by bricks and an unbroken marble pillar that rises along the entirety of each side.
 The spandrels separating the windows contain "alternating vertical stripes in gray and white brick", while each corner contains horizontal rows of black brick.